We know our stuff

 From the starters, our Quail breast with black sesame seed, green papaya salad and sweet chilli is one of those fortuitous dishes that matches both ways, with a white and a red wine.
 In the white match, The Hermit Crab Viognier Marsanne’s tropical fruit and ginger characteristics are keying in with the salad, while the rich glycerine content is providing a foil for the racy sharpness and the chilli heat of the dish.
 For the red match, Primitivo, 62nd Anniversary Reserva, the sweet spices and dried fruit characteristics are working with the dish and the velvet, soft tannins and high glycerine are ameliorating the sharpness of the salad and simultaneously complementing the quail breast.

-In the mains, Baby aubergine, peanut sauce with spinach, cottage cheese and seasoned semolina cake also works with white and red wines.
+In the mains, Baby aubergine, pickling sauce with seasoned spinach, cottage cheese and garlic nan also works with white and red wines.
 Fiano-Falanghina, A Mano‘s fruit, green spices and fennel characteristics complement the aubergine and spinach and this white wine’s lively acidity knocks back the richness of the peanut sauce.
 The red match, Valpolicella, Le Vigne, works in a different way with the sour cherry fruit/almond characteristics contrasting with the rich peanut sauce and the wine’s softness and good acidity lighten up the taste of the dish.

 Share this page